 We now have submissions for the WC Tribute Project from the three artists selected by our jury and from the 102 artists who submitted their qualifications.
 These projects can be viewed here.
 We are most anxious for feedback from all of you.
 We want to know how you feel about the projects and which one captures what you think was essential about WC and its legacy—which is still at the core of UNCG’s mission and values.
 Please use the feedback form on the final submissions page to send your comments.
-If you would prefer, you may also send them by mail to:

 Woman’s College Tribute Project